 Since there are many crypto exchanges available, you have to figure out which features are important for you.
 Beginner investors and professional traders have different needs, which is why you should make your choice carefully.
 Compare your options and consider the fees and availability before making a decision.

-- The Coinbase app may be the safest crypto app because it is a publicly-traded company, which means it has to satisfy its stakeholders to remain profitable.
+- The Coinbase app is one of the safest crypto apps because it is a publicly-traded company, which means it has to satisfy its stakeholders to remain profitable.

-- What is the best crypto app to use?
+- What's the best cryptocurrency app to use?

 - Because of its ease of use and security, Coinbase is one of the best crypto apps.

-- Which is the best crypto app for beginners?
+- What is the best crypto exchange for beginners?

-- Binance, eToro and Coinbase are great crypto apps for beginners due to their ease of use and educational materials.
+- Binance, eToro and Coinbase are great cryptocurrency apps for beginners due to their ease of use and educational materials.

 - All crypto apps have advanced underlying security mechanisms, which makes them as safe as possible for users.
 However, it's still important to keep an eye out for scams and store your crypto safely when you're not actively trading.

-- What's the difference between a cryptocurrency exchange and broker?
+- What's the difference between a cryptocurrency exchange and a broker?

-- What are the costs to buy cryptocurrencies?
+- What are the costs to buy cryptocurrency?